Anna-Team/AnnaDB/docs/docs_gen/templates/articles/first.md

 I'm excited to introduce [AnnaDB](https://annadb.dev) - a next-generation developer-first NoSQL database.

 I work with a lot of small projects daily - proofs of concepts and experiments with the new frameworks or patterns.
-For these purposes, I needed a database, that supports flexible data structures, as I change it frequently during my experiments.
+For these purposes, I needed a database that supports flexible data structures, as I change it frequently during my experiments.
 And it must support relations out of the box, as this is a very natural part of the structures' design - links to other objects.
-I tried a lot (if not all of) databases, but nothing did fit my requirements well.
+I tried a lot (if not all of) databases, but nothing fit my requirements well.
 So, I decided to make my own then.
 This is how AnnaDB was born.

 **Features**